jhpyle/docassemble/_docs/fields.md

 ## <a name="choices"></a>`choices`

-The `choices` modifier is used with multiple-choice fields.
+The `choices` sub-component is used with multiple-choice fields.
 It must refer to a list of possible options.
 Can be a list of key/value pairs (key is what the variable will be set to; value is the label seen by the user) or a list of plain text items (in which case the label and